iwankruger/register-users/README.md

 ### Getting Started

 In the root of the project, run the following docker command.
 The first command will build the dockers.
-The second command invokes the Node.js application Docker and MySql docker.
+The second command invokes the Node.js application and MySQL docker.
 ```
 > docker-compose build
 > docker-compose up
-> cd client
-> npm start
 ```

 Run database migrations